marcadel/AWS-Task1/README.md

 # AWS-Task1

-Our task to create a static website using aws services
+Our task is to create a static website using aws services